 You can install most types of GSI just about anywhere, but there are certain characteristics that make a site better suited for GSI.
 This is especially true for infiltration practices.
 Soil characteristics and slope can either encourage or discourage infiltration and runoff.
 Therefore, it is important to know where conditions are suitable for GSI if we want to make sure they will function correctly.
 It is possible to engineer GSI to work on less suitable sites, but that could increase the cost.

-The MACC, with funding from the Community Foundation of the Holland Zeeland Area, developed a Green Stormwater Vision for the Macatawa Watershed in 2017.
+The MACC, with funding from the Community Foundation of the Holland Zeeland Area, developed a Green Stormwater Vision for the Macatawa Watershed in 2017 (design concepts).
 As part of this vision, we developed a green stormwater infrastructure suitability model for the watershed.
 The model was developed in ArcGIS and used soil characteristics, slope and existing building footprints to determine if individual parcels are high, medium, low, or not suitable for GSI (infiltration practices).
 We updated the model in 2019 to include all of Ottawa and Allegan County.
 Individual maps for each township and city are below.
 We also created an instructional guide for anyone that wants to conduct this analysis for another location.
 This analysis is intended to be an initial screening tool for including infiltration GSI on a site.
 You should conduct further on-site analysis prior to designing or installing infiltration practices.

 |Allegan County Townships||Allegan County Cities||Ottawa County Townships||Ottawa County Cities|